The Ivy League Connection

 THE COST OF A COLLEGE EDUCATION

-Highly selective universities cost between $59,000 and $60,000 per year ($90-$95,000 per year before taxes).
+Highly selective universities cost more than $60,000 per year ($120,000 per year before taxes).
 Unless a student has a benefactor, coming up with that kind of money on their own can be a daunting task.

 Many of the schools we put our ILCers in touch with have large endowments available so our students can get a top-flight education with little or no cost to them and their families.
 They can even walk away from their collegiate years without student loans hanging over their heads.